 Tiredness was also reported as a side effect in studies of people taking Rexulti for schizophrenia, but it was less common.

-Side effects related to being tired may improve after a few weeks or months of using Rexulti, once your body gets used to the drug.
+Side effects related to being tired may improve after a few weeks or months of taking Rexulti once your body gets used to the drug.
 To be safe, you shouldn’t drive or operate heavy machinery when you start taking Rexulti until you see how it makes you feel.

 If tiredness from Rexulti doesn’t go away or becomes severe, talk with your doctor.